ains-arch/RASP-examples/README.md

 # Functions in RASP

+RASP is an esolang designed to model the transformer architecture as described in the ICML 2021 paper [Thinking Like Transformers](https://doi.org/10.48550/arXiv.2106.06981).
+Please see the [RASP repository](https://github.com/tech-srl/RASP) for setup and documentation.

+## Examples
 An s-op that contains the indices in reverse order.
 ```
 >> reverse_indices = aggregate(select(indices, length-indices-1, ==), indices);